 The entire machinery of government has been mobilized to save the Executive.
 It is well known that a big PR firm has been engaged to create the appropriate spins.
 Who will save the Constitution for unending attacks?
 And most important, who will save the Filipino people who continue to pay taxes, and are continually cheated of the very services they deserve and have paid for?

 The world free of poverty is yet to be.
 What we are seeing now is a World that is hurting, and so deeply that there seems to be no relief or end in sight.
 It is now 20 years from Rio when and where most everyone agreed humanity was at a defining moment.
 Back then, we thought we had the answer.
 Now, we are not sure anymore.
 The human race and the planet are ailing and the present is not the future we wanted 20 years ago.

 Reclaiming the People’s Purse

 Public funds came from the people and should therefore be utilized primarily to ensure better quality of life for the people.
 But dowe hear actual voices of slum dwellers, indigenous people, farmers, fishers and persons with disabilities when the local and national budgets are being formulated and planned?
 Peoples’ money should improve people’s lives.
 Government invested billions of public funds to end poverty; but global and national economic growth left 1.9 billion people poorer and hungrier and with less opportunity for shelter, healthcare and education.

 Regional and Global Initiatives

-At the global level, Social Watch engages governments, the UN system, and international organizations for the fulfilment of national, regional and international commitments to eradicate poverty and achieve social progress.
+At the global level, Social Watch engages governments, the UN system, and international organizations for the fulfillment of national, regional and international commitments to eradicate poverty and achieve social progress.
 It regularly monitors progress and shortfall in social development based on the government’s commitment to various international conferences and agreements as consolidated in the Millennium Development Goals (MDGs).
-It evaluates policies, recommends programs and engages government agencies, international financial institutions and the UN System to address key poverty issues and human development concerns.